tomaslaz/Analysis-Toolkit/README.md

 # Scripts
 DM_Convert_Files - converts files from one format to another.
 Works with the most popular formats, such us XYZ, CAR, and GIN

-DM_Coordination_Bonding - analyses systems (xyz format) in terms of avg. bond distance and coordination
+DM_Coordination_Bonding - analyzes systems (xyz format) in terms of avg. bond distance and coordination

 DM_DOS - plots DOS (and integrated DOS) graphs [Based on the David Mora Fonz's (UCL) implementation]

-DM_FHIaims_analysis - analyses FHI-aims simulations in terms of runtime, systems' energies etc
+DM_FHI_aims_analysis - analyzes FHI-aims simulations in terms of runtime, systems' energies etc.

 DM_RDF - plots radial distribution function